VAT registration after UK company formation

 • File VAT returns (usually quarterly)

-• Maintain detailed financial and transaction records
+• Maintain detailed financial and transaction records.

-• Submit accurate reports to HMRC on time
+• Submit accurate reports to HMRC on time.

 Failure to comply can result in penalties, interest charges, or compliance reviews from HMRC.
+UK VAT Rates Explained (2026 Overview)

 Understanding VAT rates is important for pricing and compliance.
+Below is a quick look at the VAT rates in the UK in 2026.

-Standard Rate – 20%
+Standard Rate -- 20%

 Applies to most goods and services, including retail products, digital services, consultancy, and hospitality.

-Reduced Rate – 5%
+Reduced Rate -- 5%

 Applies to select essential goods and services such as domestic energy supplies and certain health-related products.